buttheadbob/MDK-SE/Getting-Started.md

 Press **OK** to create your project.

 You may now write your script directly in this class if you wish.
 If your scripts are not too large, this is quite fine.
-However this extension has another couple of tricks up its sleeve for the slightly more advanced users:
+However this extension has another couple of tricks up its sleeve for the slightly more advanced users.
+Go back to the [MDK/SE Wiki Home](https://github.com/malware-dev/MDK-SE/wiki) to find out more.